PeroHub/PeroHub/README.md

-🎓 I'm a senior frontend developer.
+🎓 I'm a senior frontend React developer.
 🔭 In my spare time I'm working on open source projects
-🌱 I’m currently learning Next.js  and TypeScript
+🌱 I’m currently learning React Native
 💬 I would love to talk about open source
 👨‍💻 My portfolio is available at https://peterime.netlify.app/
 📫 How to reach me: peterime600@gmail.com